-Coordinators: Andreas Oberweis, Hartmut Schmeck, Detlef Seese, Rudi Studer, Stefan Tai
+Coordinators: A. Oberweis, H. Schmeck, D. Seese, R. Studer, S. Tai

 ECTS Credits

-5

-Hours per week
+5 Hours per week Term Instruction language

-Winter / Summer Term
+Winter / Summer Term de

-de Instruction language

 The assessment of this course are practical work, presentations and a written seminar thesis according to §4(2), 3 of the examination regulation.
 Practical work, presentations and a written thesis are weighted according to the course.